sandeep14k/Music/README.md

-i use  filtering json data on client-side and data is very big so website become slow so wait for some after making some change in input. there are two filtering select buttom are not working  like filtering data on basis of batch and gender not  working. also most important thing is  you have to start with filtering data with home town then it will start.
+i use  filtering json data on client-side and data is very big so website become slow so wait for some after making some change in input. there are two filtering select buttom are not working  like filtering data on basis of batch and gender not  working. also most important thing is  you have to start with filtering data with home town then it will start. also enter only lower case in text box and also in last text box name will work